jentery/mdia200v3/index.md

 ### UVic Learn Anywhere

-[UVic Learn Anywhere](https://onlineacademiccommunity.uvic.ca/uviclearn/) is where you c find articles, tip sheets, and video tutorials to develop the learning skills you need for academic success at UVic.
+[UVic Learn Anywhere](https://onlineacademiccommunity.uvic.ca/uviclearn/) is where you can find articles, tip sheets, and video tutorials to develop the learning skills you need for academic success at UVic.

 ### UVic Libraries